elijahit/elijahit/README.md

 ### 🌟 Fun Fact

 I started my coding journey by developing gamemodes for GTA San Andreas' multiplayer platform—proof that passion and creativity can lead to incredible opportunities.

----

-Let me know if you'd like any tweaks! 😊